Why It Works

 Now it’s time to whip up the crème mousseline.
 Crème mousseline often goes by another name: German buttercream, or, as Stella calls it, “whipped vanilla custard frosting.”
 We begin by beating softened butter with the paddle attachment in a stand mixer until it's creamy and smooth, and then incorporate the prepared praline paste, beating in a few tablespoons of the pastry cream at a time until smooth.
 The final step is aerating the crème mousseline.
 To accomplish this, switch to the whisk attachment and whip until the mixture is light and fluffy.

 Assembling the Paris–Brest may seem like the most intimidating part, as photo-worthy renditions require a skilled piping hand.
 But don't let inexperience stop you, since there’s no wrong way to do it as long as the filling sits tall inside the bottom half.
 With practice (or maybe a bit of luck), it'll be a showstopper, but no matter how professional the filling looks, we promise it'll be no less delicious.

-- 1/2 recipe Choux Pastry (made with a combination of milk and water, and the optional sugar), transferred to a pastry bag fitted with a 1/2-inch round or star tip (see note)
+1/2 recipe choux pastry (made with a combination of milk and water, and the optional sugar), transferred to a pastry bag fitted with a 1/2-inch round or star tip (see notes)